gracenak/freelance_app/README.md

     <li> Clone <a href="https://github.com/gracenak/freelance_app.git">this repo</a>.
     <li> Run 'bundle install'
     <li> Run 'rake db:migrate' # migrates the tables into the database
-    <li> Run 'rake db:seed'    # migrates this seed file containing initial data to test the application with
+    <li> Run 'rake db:seed'    # migrates seed file containing initial data to test the application with
-    <li> Start running the server with 'rails s' and visit <a href="https://http://localhost:3000/"></a> to access the homepage.
+    <li> Run the server with 'rails s' and click <a href="https://http://localhost:3000/">here</a> to access the homepage.
     <li> Enjoy!
 </ul>

 <h2>Contributor's Guide </h2>
-The Freelance Sinatra Expense Tracker is dedicated to bringing a welcoming, harrassment free, working environment.
+The Freelance Application is dedicated to bringing a welcoming, harrassment free, working environment.
 Please see the <a href="https://www.contributor-covenant.org/version/2/0/code_of_conduct/">Contributer Covenant Conduct of Code</a>.

 <h2>License</h2>
 This application is available as open source under the terms of the <a href="https://opensource.org/licenses/MIT">MIT License</a>.